We are delighted to announce Issue 2 of YOUth&I is currently accepting submissions!

 On 28 October 2019, we launched YOUth&I in print and online at Smith’s Alternative in Canberra.
 You can read it and experience it for free right here and continue to follow us for further updates and more resources for intersex young people on our Twitter, Instagram and Facebook.

 Click on the cover below to view the whole publication!

-This project has been supported by the ACT Capital of Equality grants program, run by the ACT government and administered by the Office for LGBTIQ Affairs.
+YOUth&I Issue 1 was supported by the ACT Capital of Equality grants program, run by the ACT government and administered by the Office for LGBTIQ Affairs.
 We are fortunate in Canberra to have a small but growing number of young intersex people who are willing to speak up and who are encouraged and supported by allies in the wider community.
 While intended as a one-off publication, the creative potential of intersex young people is limitless and in time there may be further issues.
 In the meantime, this issue captures a particular moment in how intersex people think and talk about themselves, their experiences growing up in this time, the growth of an intersex community in Australia and around the world, and the development of an intersex movement.

 Get in touch

 Or shoot us an email at firstname.lastname@example.org or message on Whatsapp on +61 452 590 165.